csommerl/js120/lesson4/lesson4_notes.md

 Constructors and prototypes in JavaScript only resemble classes in other OOP languages.
 Likewise with the concept of inheritance.

-A class is a **sub-type** of another class when it inherits from the latter.
-A class is a **super-type** of another class when the latter inherits from it.
+A class is a **sub-type** of another class when it inherits immediately from the latter.
+A class is a **super-type** of another class when the latter inherits immediately from it.

 A class inherits from another class insofar as the former's function prototype inherits from the latter's.